GoogleCloudPlatform/cluster-health-scanner/README.md

 kubectl describe nodes $NODE_NAME
 ```

-Below will printout information about the node in a table and include a list of
+This command will print information about the node in a table format and
-the nodes
+include a list of labels:
 ```bash
 kubectl get nodes $NODE_NAME --show-labels=true
 ```

 You can also run either of these commands on multiple nodes.

-This can be done by a subset by listing them:
+This can be done for a subset of nodes by listing them:
 ```bash
 kubectl get nodes $NODE_NAME_0 $NODE_NAME_1 $NODE_NAME_2 --show-labels=true
 kubectl describe nodes $NODE_NAME_0 $NODE_NAME_1 $NODE_NAME_2
 ```

 You can also run the same command for all the nodes by not listing any specific
-nodes.
-This however can be overwhelming & take time to collect information
-depending on the number of nodes in your cluster:
+nodes:
 ```bash
 kubectl get nodes --show-labels=true kubectl describe nodes
 ```

+However, this can be overwhelming and time-consuming, depending on the number
+of nodes in your cluster.

 ##### Removing labels

-To remove labels from nodes, you can use the following on specified nodes where
+To remove labels from nodes, use the following command on specified nodes,
-`LABEL_NAME` is the name of the label (note the `-` suffix):
+where `LABEL_NAME` is the name of the label (note the `-` suffix):

 ```bash
 kubectl label nodes $NODE_NAME_0 $NODE_NAME_1 LABEL_NAME-
 ```

-This can also be done with multiple labels
+This command can also be used to remove multiple labels:
 ```bash
 kubectl label nodes $NODE_NAME_0 $NODE_NAME_1 LABEL_NAME- LABEL_NAME_2-
 ```